xRahul/xRahul.github.io/_posts/2017-03-14-setting-up-sublime-phpcs-for-php-development-in-sublime-text.markdown

 {% endhighlight %}

 * {:.reveal} Now install [Scheck](https://github.com/facebook/pfff/wiki/Main#install){:target="_blank"}.
 If you follow the instructions mentioned in their project, you can download and setup the entire `pfff` set of tools.
-But for our case we just need the `scheck` part.
+But for our case, we just need the `scheck` part.
 So, follow these instructions to get just that.

   {:.reveal}
   After following the steps, you'll find a file called `scheck` in your cloned repo.
 Please note the absolute path of that as you'll need it later.